Veronica-Beligotti/ml-project-magic-telescope/README.md

 ## Conclusions
 This project demonstrates how both traditional machine learning and deep learning techniques can be applied to the challenging task of gamma/hadron separation in ground-based gamma ray astronomy.
 Among the tested models, XGBoost emerged as the best one, not only for its strong perfomance but also for its relatively short training time.
 The MLP also showed promising results, although at a higher computational cost, while the CNN, despite its potential for image-based analysis, underperformed—likely due to limitations in the way input images were generated from tabular data.
 Nevertheless, there is still room for improvement across all the models presented, where more suitable architectures and hyperparameter configurations could be further explored.
-In this work a selection was made regarding which models to consider, but given the incredibly large number of existing classifiers, there are certainly other approaches that could be used and studied in depth.
+In this work a selection was made regarding which models to consider but, given the incredibly large number of existing classifiers, there are certainly other approaches that could be used and studied in depth.

 ## Bibliography